Shoot us an email at email@example.com or like our facebook group.

 That's okay!
 A lot of our current skaters only started skating this year.
-We hold twice-yearly Booty Camps where you can come, try out skating for the first time, and learn some of the basic skills that you need to join our league as a Skater Tot.
-Our skaters also love to go to Wheels Fun Park on Wednesdays for their Cheap Skate night (only $3!).
-It’s a great place to meet people in the league and get more confident on your skates.
-Follow us on Facebook to learn when our next Booty Camp will be held.
+We hold New Skater Saturdays the last Saturday of every month where you can come, try out skating for the first time, and learn some of the basic skills that you need to join our league as a Skater Tot.

 If you're skating at one of our practices, you must also wearing knee pads, wrist guards, elbow pads, a mouth guard and a helmet in addition to your skates.
 Roller derby is a full contact sport and, although we try to play safe, injuries can and will happen.

 Buying skate gear can be a daunting and expensive venture, so it is completely understandable if you do not want to immediately launch into it.
 While you’ll probably want to get your own gear if you plan to keep skating with us, Wheels has skates available for Skater Tots who are still getting a feel for the sport and BCRD has sets of pads and helmets available for loan.
 We’re also happy to talk to you about the best places to get gear locally and how to put together a full set of equipment on the cheap.